Contract compliance tests

 - Session summaries day file and manifest

-- Upstream event and session manifests referenced
+- Upstream event, session, and chunk manifests referenced

 Pass conditions: